-Several years later it was renamed to iOS and was extended to support other Apple devices such as the iPad and the Apple TV.
+Several years later it was renamed to iOS and was extended to support other Apple devices such as the iPad, 4th Generation Apple TV and the Apple HomePod.

 Unlike Google's Android and Microsoft's Windows Phone, Apple does not license iOS to other manufacturers and it is the sole maker and seller of iOS devices.

 The first version of the OS was released initially with the first iPhone (the iPhone 2G as it was pet-named by the public due to the lack of 3G connectivity).

 The iPhone OS 1.1.1 brings the following changes (list not exhaustive):

 The iPhone OS 1.1.3 brings the following changes (list not exhaustive):

 The iPhone OS 2.0 was introduced with the iPhone 3G.
 It also marked the introduction of the Apple AppStore and the support for third-party apps by the iPhone OS.

 The iPhone OS 2.2 brings the following changes (list not exhaustive):